-However, despite all this, up till, twenty-three states within the country have passed decriminalization laws which eventually allow the use of marijuana for medical purposes.
+However, despite all this, up till, twenty-three states that passed marijuana reform which eventually allow the use of marijuana for medical purposes.
 The use of marijuana as a medicinal drug has incited many debates over the years.
 Different people have spoken for it and against it.
 Scientists and doctors have conducted extensive research on its properties and continue to do so.
 Their research has not yet produced any conclusive results regarding the effectiveness of marijuana as a medical drug, but researchers remain hopeful.

 Now medical marijuana has been much in the news regarding its use and legalization, hence, many noted leaders and politicians have included it in their policies and spoken openly about the matter.